 The Patient Protection and Affordable Care Act (“Affordable Care Act”) requires employers to provide reasonable break time for an employee to express breast milk for her nursing child for one year after the child’s birth.
 Employers are also required to provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.

-Download and carry the Break Time for Nursing Mothers Employee Rights card at:
+- Download and carry the Break Time for Nursing Mothers Employee Rights card

 Breastfeeding Peer Program